chstan/arpes/README.md

 DATASET_CACHE_PATH = '/Users/chstansbury/Research/lanzara/data/cache/'
 ```

+These folders should actually exist on your system.

 ## Environment

 You need to make sure to export a variable ``ARPES_ROOT`` in order to run scripts.
 If you are on a UNIX-like system